juxor/afaq/markdown/secC1.md

 restricted to anarchists or other critics of capitalism.
 Some economists are well aware of the limitations of their profession.
-For example, Steve Keen lists many of the flaws of mainstream (neoclassical) economics in his excellent book **Debunking Economics**, noting that (for example) it is based on a _"dynamically irrelevant and factually incorrect instantaneous static snap-shot"_ of the real capitalist economy. [**Debunking Economics**, p.
-197] The late Joan Robinson argued forcefully that the neoclassical economist _"sets up a 'model' on arbitrarily constructed assumptions, and then applies 'results' from it to current affairs, without even trying to pretend that the assumptions conform to reality."_ [**Collected Economic Papers**, vol. 4, p.
+For example, Steve Keen lists many of the flaws of mainstream (neoclassical) economics in his excellent book **Debunking Economics** , noting that (for example) it is based on a _"dynamically irrelevant and factually incorrect instantaneous static snap-shot"_ of the real capitalist economy. [ **Debunking Economics** , p.
+197] The late Joan Robinson argued forcefully that the neoclassical economist _"sets up a 'model' on arbitrarily constructed assumptions, and then applies 'results' from it to current affairs, without even trying to pretend that the assumptions conform to reality."_ [ **Collected Economic Papers** , vol. 4, p.
 25] More recently, economist Mark Blaug has summarised many of the problems he sees with the current state of economics:

-> _ "Economics has increasing become an intellectual games played for its own sake and not for its practical consequences.
-Economists have gradually converted the subject into a sort of social mathematics in which analytical rigor as understood in math departments is everything and empirical relevance (as understood in physics departments) is nothing . . . general equilibrium theory . . . using economic terms like 'prices', 'quantities', 'factors of production,' and so on, but that nevertheless is clearly and even scandalously unrepresentative of any recognisable economic system. . .
+> _"Economics has increasing become an intellectual games played for its own
+> sake and not for its practical consequences.
+Economists have gradually
+> converted the subject into a sort of social mathematics in which analytical
+> rigor as understood in math departments is everything and empirical
+> relevance (as understood in physics departments) is nothing . . . general
+> equilibrium theory . . . using economic terms like 'prices', 'quantities',
+> 'factors of production,' and so on, but that nevertheless is clearly and
+> even scandalously unrepresentative of any recognisable economic system. . .
 >  _
 >

-> _"Perfect competition never did exist and never could exist because, even when firms are small, they do not just take the price but strive to make the price.
-All the current textbooks say as much, but then immediately go on to say that the 'cloud-cuckoo' fantasyland of perfect competition is the benchmark against which we may say something significant about real-world competition . . .
-But how can an idealised state of perfection be a benchmark when we are never told how to measure the gap between it and real-world competition?
-It is implied that all real-world competition is 'approximately' like perfect competition, but the degree of the approximation is never specified, even vaguely . . . _
+> _"Perfect competition never did exist and never could exist because, even
+> when firms are small, they do not just take the price but strive to make the
+> price.
+All the current textbooks say as much, but then immediately go on to
+> say that the 'cloud-cuckoo' fantasyland of perfect competition is the
+> benchmark against which we may say something significant about real-world
+> competition . . .
+But how can an idealised state of perfection be a
+> benchmark when we are never told how to measure the gap between it and real-
+> world competition?
+It is implied that all real-world competition is
+> 'approximately' like perfect competition, but the degree of the
+> approximation is never specified, even vaguely . . ._
 >

-> _"Think of the following typical assumptions: perfectly infallible, utterly omniscient, infinitely long-lived identical consumers; zero transaction costs;
+> _"Think of the following typical assumptions: perfectly infallible, utterly
-complete markets for all time-stated claims for all conceivable events, no trading of any kind at disequilibrium prices; infinitely rapid velocities of prices and quantities; no radical, incalculable uncertainty in real time but only probabilistically calculable risk in logical time; only linearly homogeneous production functions; no technical progress requiring embodied capital investment, and so on, and so on -- all these are not just unrealistic but also unrobust assumptions.
-And yet they figure critically in leading economic theories."_ [_"Disturbing Currents in Modern Economics",_ **Challenge!**, Vol. 41, No. 3, May-June, 1998]
+> omniscient, infinitely long-lived identical consumers; zero transaction
+> costs; complete markets for all time-stated claims for all conceivable
+> events, no trading of any kind at disequilibrium prices; infinitely rapid
+> velocities of prices and quantities; no radical, incalculable uncertainty in
+> real time but only probabilistically calculable risk in logical time; only
+> linearly homogeneous production functions; no technical progress requiring
+> embodied capital investment, and so on, and so on -- all these are not just
+> unrealistic but also unrobust assumptions.
+And yet they figure critically in
+> leading economic theories."_ [ _"Disturbing Currents in Modern Economics",_
+> **Challenge!** , Vol. 41, No. 3, May-June, 1998]

 So neoclassical ideology is based upon special, virtually ad hoc, assumptions.
 Many of the assumptions are impossible, such as the popular assertion that